 What is the approximate size of the room to work out safely on FTX?

-Anytime you are working out at home, you want as much room as possible.
-For the FTX functional trainer, though, you don't need a whole lot of room.
+For the FTX functional trainer you do not need a whole lot of room.
 A ceiling height of at least 8 feet, plus side and front clearance of about 2 to 3 feet (with bench), will be plenty of room for almost any exercise.